jcampbellGoPuff/main-repo/desktop-tools/README.md

 ./app/test all.js
 ```

 However, that won't be so.
-You would instead see:
+You would instead see a partial result, and error messages that are hard to interpret:
 ```
 ./src/array-utils.js
 ./app/search.js